Classes

 This course will focus on both the theoretical and practical aspects of conducting scientific research in the field of communication studies.
 In this course, we will delve into the theoretical foundations of communication research.
 We will also learn central methods for data collection and data analysis that are widely used in communication research.
 In addition, through practical research projects, students will gain experience conducting and interpreting scientific reports.

-This course will focus on both the theoretical and methodological aspects of doing empirical (data-driven) research in the field of communication science.
+This course will focus on both the theoretical and methodological aspects of conducting empirical (data-driven) research in the field of communication science.
 In this course, you will be part of an organic research team, taking part in meetings, discussions, and lab work.
 As part of this team, you will delve into the methodological foundations of empirical quantitative media and public opinion research.
-We will also discuss various quantitative methods for data collection and data analysis that are widely used in communication research.
+We will also discuss various quantitative methods widely used for data collection and data analysis in the field of communication research.
 In addition, through practical research projects, students will gain experience conducting and interpreting data reports.